leibniz-psychology/datawiz2/README.md

 This is the second iteration of the DataWiz application.
 For today, you can't use this code in production and changes will occur.
 The first release is planed for late 2021.
+You can check out the currently running [DataWiz version](https://github.com/ZPID/DataWiz/)

 ## Supported development environments